-Understanding the Five Aggregates So As to Understand Our Experience
+Understanding the Five Aggregates in Order to Understand Our Experience

-The first question that comes up when we study about the five aggregates is: why would we want to study and learn about the five aggregates?
-Because after all it’s a list; and isn’t Buddhism filled with all sorts of lists?
-And so do you want to learn yet another list?
+The first question that might come up when we begin this topic is why would we want to study and learn about the five aggregates – forms of physical phenomena, feelings of some level of happiness, distinguishing, other affecting variables and types of consciousness?
+After all, Buddhism is full of all sorts of lists.
+Do we really want to learn yet another list?

-But learning about the five aggregates is not a matter of learning a list and then being able to pass an examination of giving back what’s on the list; but we learn about these five aggregates because what they are doing is they’re giving us a systematic way to understand what we experience in life.
-And why do we want to learn about and understand our experience?
-Because there is something unsatisfactory about that experience; otherwise we wouldn’t be looking for some spiritual path, would we?
-So this, after all, is one of our main tasks, isn’t it, is to understand what is going on in our lives; to understand what is going on with others as well.
-And we could sit down and just try to understand what’s going on; but without some sort of system, some sort of guidelines, it’s very difficult to do.
+However, learning about the five aggregates is not just a matter of memorizing a list and being able to pass some examination.
+We learn about these five aggregates because they offer a systematic way to understand what we experience in life.
+Why would we seek to understand our experience?
+It’s because there is something unsatisfactory about our experience; otherwise, we wouldn’t be looking for a spiritual path, would we?
+We want to understand what is going on in our lives, as well as in the lives of others.
+We cannot do this, however, without some sort of system or guideline; it’s very difficult to do it on our own.

 Questioning the Buddhist Teachings

-But Buddhism goes a little bit more deeply than that.
-Buddhism isn’t teaching us just to make the best of a difficult situation or just to cope with life in a healthy way.
-But Buddhism instead is offering us a way to get rid of our problems such that they never occur again, ever.
-So a very big claim, isn’t it.
-And of course we could have our doubts about that and suspect, “Well, is this just an advertising campaign to try to sell us Buddhism, or is it for real?”
-And so we’re suspicious at first.
-Buddha himself would be very happy if we were suspicious because he says, “Don’t believe me just because I said what I say or because of your faith in me, but test it out yourself as if buying gold.”
-When we go out to buy gold, you want to check is this fake gold that just has some shiny surface or is it the authentic real thing.
-So we need to use that same method, that same process, in examining what Buddha taught.
-In fact, it is important to use that method for anything that we’re taught.
+This is a very big claim, isn’t it?
+Naturally, we could have our doubts about this claim and suspect that this is just an advertising campaign to try to sell us Buddhism.
+We might be wondering, is this for real?
+We are suspicious at first.
+Buddha himself would be very happy if we were suspicious, because he advised, “Don’t believe me just because of your faith in me; but, test out everything I say yourself as if buying gold.”
+When we go out to buy gold, we want to check that it isn’t just some shiny surface but is the authentic thing.
+We need to use a similar process in examining what Buddha taught.
+In fact, it is important to use this investigative method for anything that we’re taught.

-Now many of us may feel shy about questioning Buddhism, especially when we start coming to a Buddhist center.
-Everybody else seems to be so convinced of Buddhism, and I’m sitting here and I can’t really believe in rebirth, and I can’t really believe in a lot of things that are going on.
-All these rituals – seems like magic, doesn’t it?
-And so have we come just to follow some Tibetan brucho wizards and witches, or is there something a little bit different here?
-But we are afraid to open our mouths and say our questions and voice our doubts because everybody else seems to be convinced, so I don’t want to: “I’m not a good Buddhist.”
-But if we just accept everything that we are told without questioning it, then that would not be very pleasing to Buddha himself.
+Many of us may feel shy about questioning Buddhism, especially when we first arrive at a Buddhist center.
+Everybody else seems to be so convinced, and we’re sitting there not really believing in rebirth, nor in a lot of things that are going on.
+All these rituals they perform there might seem like some form of practicing magic.
+Are we supposed to follow some Tibetan wizards and witches, or is there something a little bit different here?
+We are afraid to open our mouths and pose our questions or voice our doubts because everybody else seems to be so certain.
+We want to be “a good Buddhist.”
+But, if we just accept everything that we are told without questioning it, Buddha himself wouldn’t be pleased.

-So it’s very good to question.
-And if we have doubts and we say, “Well, there’s just a list of five aggregates.
-So what?”
-Or rebirth – we’ll talk about that later – how can I really believe in that?
-If we actually bring those doubts to consciousness, and bring them out, and voice them and discuss them, then we can work through it.
-Why?
-Because we are questioning; and when we question, we’re using our minds.
-We are trying to figure something out.
-We’re trying to understand something.
-You can only understand something if you question it and examine it.
+Therefore, it’s very good to question.
+If we have doubts, express them.
+We can say, “There’s a list of five aggregates; so what?”
+Or with rebirth, how can we really believe in that?
+If we actually bring those doubts to consciousness, voice and discuss them, then we can work through these issues.
+When we question, we’re using our minds.
+We are trying to figure out something.
+We can only understand something if we question and examine it.

-Now doubt is indecisive wavering.
-We’re wavering back and forth: is this true, is this not true?
-That’s a helpful state of mind.
-If what we mean by doubt is: “I don’t believe that.
-That’s stupid!” then we’re not even open to questioning.
-So we have to make a difference here between those two states of mind.
-So let’s try to bring that questioning attitude here to the subject matter that we’re studying this weekend, and to the rest of the material that we will be doing this week, and hopefully throughout our spiritual paths.
+Doubt is all about questioning whether something is true or not.
+This is actually a helpful state of mind for reaching a well-thought-out conclusion.
+However, if what we mean by doubt is thinking that we don’t believe something and therefore, it’s stupid, then we’re not even open to questioning.
+There is a clear difference between those two states of mind.
+Let’s try to bring the open questioning attitude to the subject matter and to the rest of the material that we will be introducing during these sessions, and hopefully throughout our spiritual paths.

-Buddha said, “Here is a way that I have discovered that will help us to overcome our problems in such a way that they’re never going to recur again.”
-And he said, “Try it out, examine it, see for yourself whether or not it works.”
+Buddha said, “Here is a way that I have discovered to help us to overcome our problems so that they’re never going to occur again.”
+He said, “Try it out, examine it, and see for yourself whether or not it works.”
 But he also warned not to expect miracles and that it requires quite a bit of hard work; it’s not so easy.
-So he was being very honest, not trying to sell us something by exaggerating how wonderful it is.
-If we want miracle cures, you’re not going to find that in Buddhism, unfortunately.
-Miracles may occur perhaps, but even miracles have causes.
-But what makes us so special that we think a miracle’s going to happen to us?
+He was being very honest, not trying to sell us something by exaggerating how wonderful it is.
+If we want miracle cures, we’re not going to find them in Buddhism.
+Perhaps miracles may occur, but even miracles have causes.
+And what makes us so special that we think a miracle will happen for us?

 The Four Noble Truths

 Buddha spoke in terms of the four noble truths.
-Well, what do we mean by a noble truth?
-This is speaking about a certain group of people – it’s usually translated as “nobles,” which is perhaps a questionable translation; but, anyway, they call them “aryas” in Sanskrit – and these are people who have seen non-conceptually the real situation of life.
-And these are four facts that these aryas have seen are true, even though ordinary people might not see them as true.
-So they see what really is suffering, and what its causes are, and that it’s possible to stop it forever so that it never recurs.
-And they saw the state of mind that we need to develop in order to get rid of those sufferings, and what that state of mind would be like once those sufferings are gone.
-So we need to look within the context of these four noble truths in order to see what was Buddha talking about when he spoke about suffering and getting rid of it forever, because this is the context within which Buddha taught about the five aggregates.
+What do we mean by a “noble truth?”
+This is speaking about a certain group of people, aryas in Sanskrit, usually translated as “noble ones,” which is perhaps a questionable translation.
+Aryas have seen, non-conceptually, the real situation of life, and these are the four truths or facts that they find to be true, even though ordinary people might not.
+They understand what suffering really is, its causes, and that it’s possible to stop it forever so that it never recurs.
+Aryas also have seen and have realized to some extent the state of mind that we need to develop in order to get rid of all suffering, and what that state of mind would be like once suffering is gone.
+Therefore, we need to look within the context of these four noble truths in order to understand Buddha’s explanations of true suffering and how to get rid of it forever.
+It is within this context that Buddha taught about the five aggregates.

-This is what we are talking about when we’re talking about suffering.
-We are talking about our way of experiencing things.
-How it makes us feel.
-And suffering is when we experience something, it is unpleasant; it doesn’t make us feel good, it makes us feel rather terrible; and it is a type of feeling that we’d like it to stop.
-So it could be a way of experiencing almost anything, isn’t it?
-So let’s take a moment to really think about that.
+This is what we are talking about when we’re referring to suffering.
+We are talking about our way of experiencing things, and how they make us feel.
+Suffering doesn’t make us feel good; it makes us feel rather terrible, and it is a type of feeling that we’d like to stop.
+This could be a way to describe our experiencing of almost anything we don’t like.
+This is what we mean then by suffering in general.
+Take a moment to think about this.

 The Suffering of Suffering

-First we have the suffering of suffering, or the problem of suffering, if we want to use “problem” as the general word here.
-And this is the obvious type of suffering, the unhappiness that we’re all familiar with.
-The pain and unhappiness that we might feel when being sick or when a loved one leaves us or dies – this type of thing: pain, depression: all these sorts of things.
-And that’s quite obvious that this is something that we would not like to continue when we experience it.
+More specifically, Buddha spoke about three different types of suffering.
+Firstly, we have the “suffering of suffering,” or, in other words, the problem of suffering.
+This is the obvious type of suffering and unhappiness that we’re all familiar with, such as when we are injured, sick or when a loved one leaves us or dies.
+This includes pain, depression and all these sorts of things.
+It’s quite obvious that this is something that we would not like to continue when we experience it.

 The Suffering of Change